Use Cases - I want to…¶

 Distribute data in a custom format¶

-Sometimes, the well-know data formats are just not right for a give data-set,
+Sometimes, the well-known data formats are just not right for a given data-set,

 and a custom-built format is required.
 In such cases, the code to read the data

 may not exist in any library.
 Intake allows for code to be distributed along

 with data source specs/catalogs or even files in a single

 That encapsulates everything needed to describe and use that particular data,